Why Baby Boomers Must Embrace Technology

 I believe this couldn’t be further from the truth.
 I have had students in their seventies, eighties, and nineties master their smartphone and walk away from my class with a new level of self-confidence.
-It’s clear to me from my work with those fifty to ninety-year-olds that using today’s tech increases the quality of life.
+It’s clear to me from my work with those 50 to 90-year-olds that using today’s tech increases the quality of life.
 I firmly believe it is critical that baby boomers continue to push themselves to stay on top of technology, so they aren’t left in the dust to disappear.

 Having a strong grasp of technology provides benefits in almost every aspect of life.

 The world is connected digitally.
 People text instead of call.
 They send birthday greetings via Facebook instead of mailing a card.
 There is no way around it, the way we communicate has changed.
 For the Baby Boomer generation, technology provides a vital link to their kids and grandkids.
 If we are not texting or using social media, we will be missing out on a large part of the lives of our loved ones.